rockkingjy/OpenTracker/readme.md

     <img src="images/Opentracker.png", width="480">
 </p>

-# What is Visual Tracking?
-Visual Tracking is to track someone or something by just using one or two simple web camera(s).

 # What is OpenTracker?
 OpenTracker is a open sourced repository for Visual Tracking.
 It's written in C++, high speed, easy to use, and easy to be implemented in embedded system.
 ```diff